FurhatRobotics/realtime-api-examples/python/README.md

 - `openai_realtime.py` – A bridge between OpenAI's realtime voice interaction and Furhat using the audio send/recieve endpoints.
 - `openai_realtime_vision.py` – Same as `openai_realtime.py`, but with vision capabilities.
 Images captured by the robot are sent to the realtime voice interaction model.

-For all examples. you can provide the host (ip address) of the robot (default `127.0.0.1`, for SDK), as well as an optional authentication key (depending on the WebSocket security settings) as command-line arguments.
+For all examples. you can provide the host (ip address) of the robot (default `127.0.0.1`, for SDK), as well as an optional authentication key (depending on the Realtime security settings) as command-line arguments.
 For example:

 ```
 python hello_world --host=192.168.0.52 --auth_key==mykey123